mathinking/mathinking.github.io/_posts/2021-10-15-how-i-met-your-matlab.md

 Back at school, our teacher made fun of those of us who had tried to solve it, and claimed to be teaching us a lesson for the future.
 I never admitted having given, at least in some way, an answer to the problem.

 And that's _how I met your MATLAB_.

+P.S.
+I still haven't figured out what the teacher thought that crucial lesson was.